Arthur P. Barnes: Career

-Despite retiring from Stanford, Barnes continues to direct the Livermore-Amador Symphony, a position he has held since 1964.
+Despite retiring from Stanford, Barnes continued to direct the Livermore-Amador Symphony, a position he had held since 1964.

 In 2000, after three years with only a part-time director, the Stanford Band raised $1.5 million for an endowed chair in Barnes' name, The Dr. Arthur P. Barnes Endowment for the Stanford Director of Bands, to fund a full-time band director to replace Barnes.

+Barnes died on February 5, 2024, at the age of 93.

 Arrangements

 Barnes turned over three hundred popular rock songs into marching band arrangements; these included: